Final year and post-doc in Cambridge

 Norman Greenwood (1925-2012) was born in Australia and graduated from Melbourne University before going to Cambridge.
 His wide-ranging research in inorganic and structural chemistry made major advances in the chemistry of boron hydrides and other main-group element compounds.
 He also pioneered the application of Mössbauer spectroscopy to problems in chemistry.
 He was a prolific writer and inspirational lecturer on chemical and educational themes, and held numerous visiting professorships throughout the world.

 Listeners: Brian Johnson

 Professor Brian FG Johnson FRS, FRSE, FRS Chem, FAcad Eu, FAS.
 Professor of Inorganic Chemistry University of Edinburgh 1991-1995, Professor of Inorganic Chemistry University of Cambridge 1995-2005, Master Fitzwilliam College Cambridge 1999-2005.
 Research interests include studies of transition metal carbonyls, organometallic chemistry, nano- particles and homogeneous catalysis.
 Professor Johnson is the author of over 1000 research articles and papers.

-Italy, Rome, 1950, Jubilee Year, St. Peter's Basilica, Europe, Florence, Pisa, Rome, Colosseum, Michelangelo, Sistine Chapel, Mount Vesuvius, Pompeii, Apennine Mountains, Venice, Milan, Italian Alps, Switzerland, Matterhorn, Innsbruck, Innsbruck Festival, Mediterranean, Germany, Berchtesgaden, Kehlsteinhaus, Eagle's Nest, Munich, Ray Martin
+Tags: Italy, Rome, 1950, Jubilee Year, St. Peter's Basilica, Europe, Florence, Pisa, Rome, Colosseum, Michelangelo, Sistine Chapel, Mount Vesuvius, Pompeii, Apennine Mountains, Venice, Milan, Italian Alps, Switzerland, Matterhorn, Innsbruck, Innsbruck Festival, Mediterranean, Germany, Berchtesgaden, Kehlsteinhaus, Eagle's Nest, Munich, Ray Martin